swiftlang/swift-evolution/proposals/0138-unsaferawbufferpointer.md

 }
 ```

-The input driver should now be written using `UnsafeBytes` as follows:
+The input driver should now be written using `UnsafeRawBufferPointer` as follows:

 ```swift
 // Updated input driver...